Remon128/EduGaming/README.md

 Is an app based on android Platform that is connected to the internet through consume services through internet it’s idea is to allow for both teacher & student to communicate with each other, teacher can create quiz & courses and then students can join that course and get that quizzes and can comment on that quiz  & there is also several types of questions like mcq , true & false and also working with speech recognition to can help students to spell words right I worked as frontend that is responsible about all related to android and used new frameworks and I haven’t ever used before and participated also in backend with spring boot framework in java ,

 ### 1. Activities
-* MainActivity : is the only activity on the project that through it I can switch between the fragments with a different views
-* DetailsActivity : is the only activity on the project that display all ger data

 ### 2. Fragments

-This project consists of three fragments
-Fragmment is a partical view that can appear on the activity and is partical of the activity                                                 It's components : ListView
+Fragmment is a partical view that can appear on the activity and is partical of the activity

 ### 3. DataBase
 * I used sqlite to user data